 By-election’s, by their very nature are difficult to call, but people would probably have expected a Liberal Democrat to be re-elected, but it didn’t turn out that way.
 Tory, Rik Spencer winning by a majority of 231 votes over Alison Insley, who was standing for the first time in a town election – but she would be back.

 In the 2019 election, all four seats at St. John’s were taken by the Lib-Dems.
 But two-years-on, voters were starting to have a change of heart, especially the traditional Tory voters.
-Many of whom, may well have been shocked by the previous election result, when 13 Tory councillors lost their seats.
+Many of whom, may well have been shocked by the previous election result, when 13 Tory councillors were unseated.

 For the past four years the Tories had been leading a minority administration, along with the Whitnash Residents Association.
-But in the election, they lost 10 seats, and were left with only 6 remaining members.
+But in this election, they lost 10 seats, and were left with only six councillors.

 In Kenilworth, the Lib-Dems easily retained their three seats in St. John’s.
 In the other two wards, five seats went to the Greens, which included four new faces.
 The remaining seat went to surviving Tory member, Richard Hales, who retained his seat in Abbey & Arden by just 17 votes.
 John Cooke, lost his seat in the same ward, which he had held for the last eight years.